spkennealy/Algos_and_Data_Structures/chapter_6_efficient_sorting_algos.md

     * in our algorithm, log(n) describes how many times we must halve n until the quantity reaches 1.
 * Besides the recursive calls, we must consider the while loop within the merge function, which contributes O(n) in isolation
 * We call merge in every recursive mergeSort call, so the total complexity is O(n * log(n))

+#### **Space Complexity: O(n)**

+Merge Sort is the first non-O(1) space sorting algorithm we've seen thus far.

+The larger the size of our input array, the greater the number of subarrays we must create in memory.
+These are not free!
+They each take up finite space, and we will need a new subarray for each element in the original input.
+Therefore, Merge Sort has a linear space complexity, O(n).